 Seizures are sudden events that cause temporary changes in physical movement, sensation, behavior or consciousness.
 They are caused by abnormal electrical and chemical changes in the brain.
 Here's what parents should know about seizures, how to help someone who is having one and when a child may be diagnosed with epilepsy.

 There are many different types of seizures.
 Some last for only a few seconds, while others may last a few minutes.
 The specific type of seizure a person has depends on where in the brain the seizure starts, how the seizure spreads and how much (and what part) of the brain is involved.

-Doctor's divide seizures into two basic categories based on how much of the brain is involved.
+types based on how much of the brain is involved.
 These include:

 Generalized seizures that involve the whole brain.